nuxeo-sandbox/nuxeo-docusign/README.md

 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-docusign-master)](https://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-docusign-master/)

-This plugin provides a wrapper for the [DocSign API](https://docusign.com).
+This plugin provides an integration between the Nuxeo Platform and <a href="https://docusign.com">DocuSign</a>.
+Documents are seamlessly sent to DocuSign for electronic signature.
+The plugin also supports DocuSign webhooks.

 # WARNING - DEPLOYMENT
 For the plugin to work without conflicting with `jackson` libraries deployed with Nuxeo, the marketplace package forces the installaiton of the `jackson-datatype-joda` library, required by DocuSign.